-Gemma couldn’t join us on this trip up the North coast of the North Island as she had already used her holidays during our joint trip to the South Island.
+I was great to reunite with my parents after our joint trip to the South Island.
 I met them at Auckland airport around 2pm and we headed straight up the highway towards the Northlands.
 It took us under 3 hours, which is pretty good for a Friday afternoon.
-The drive up is lovely too, just like 99% of drives in New Zealand.
+The drive up is lovely too, just like the majority of drives in New Zealand.

 After our showers we hit up a recommended seafood restaurant, aptly named ‘Only Seafood’.
-It was very expensive, but as I had paid for the accommodation, the parents came to the rescue (I’m currently 24, how much longer can I milk this!?).
+It was very expensive, but as I had paid for the accommodation, the parents came to the rescue.
 It was pretty good food, and you could tell it was all fresh.
 We had a drink, took a walk along the beach, then returned to the room for cards, beer and wine.

 Next morning we had booked a Maori experience on a ‘Waka’, which is a traditional Maori boat.
 It is only 5 minutes drive from where we were staying.
 Another glorious day was upon us, and we found ourselves near the mouth of the Waitangi River with 4 other tourists, each emitting an equal stench of sun cream.